GERRY-01/Cybersecurity-Projects-/Cybersec/XSS/README.md

 2. But in new versions of Chrome, alert() doesn’t work in some special cases (like when a page is inside another site).

 3. So now, you can use print() instead to test it.

+## Types of XSS attacks
+1. Reflected XSS - where the malicious script comes from the current HTTP request.

+**Example**
+This lab contains a simple reflected cross-site scripting vulnerability in the search functionality.

+To solve the lab, perform a cross-site scripting attack that calls the alert function.